jdudzik98/Time_series_analysis/Report.md

 ### 3.1.
 Data description

-##### Provided data is a monthly amount of airplane passengers in United Kingdom between years 1993 and 2019.
-Data originate from Eurostat database and used variable is Passengers carried, so it reports sum of people on board of an flights, that originated or destinated in United Kingdom in reported month
+##### Provided data is a monthly amount of airplane passengers in the United Kingdom between years 1993 and 2019.
+Data originate from Eurostat database and used variable is Passengers carried, so it reports the sum of people on board of an flights, that originated or destinated in the United Kingdom in the reported month

 ```